python-cmd2/cmd2/docs/hooks.rst

 ^^^^^^^^^^^^^^^^^

-Postparsing hooks are called after the user input has been parsed but before execution of the comamnd.
+Postparsing hooks are called after the user input has been parsed but before execution of the command.
 These hooks can be used to:

 - modify the user input
 - run code before every command executes